Cheshire: A Lightweight, Linux-Capable RISC-V Host Platform for Domain-Specific Accelerator Plug-In: Architecture

 \subsubsection{Controller}

 \Cref{fig:rpc_ctrl} depicts the internal controller architecture.
-Arriving requests are passed to the \emph{command \glsunset{fsm}\gls{fsm}}, which decomposes generic datapath commands into {\rpcdram} commands.
-For example, a datapath read is decomposed into an \emph{activate} of the corresponding bank and row, a \emph{read} of $N$ words starting from a column offset, and a \emph{precharge} to close the bank and prepare it for the next access.
+As shown, the controller receives \emph{datapath commands} from the frontend.
+These generic commands are passed to the \emph{command \glsunset{fsm}\gls{fsm}}, which decomposes them into {\rpcdram}-specific commands.
+For example, a generic datapath read is decomposed into 1) an \emph{activate} of the corresponding bank and row, 2) a \emph{read} of $N$ consecutive \rpcdram~words, and 3) a \emph{precharge} to close the bank and prepare it for the next access.

-In addition to datapath commands, the command \gls{fsm} also handles management commands originating from the \emph{manager} module.
-The manager has three responsibilities: applying the appropriate {\rpcdram} reset and initialization sequence on startup, periodically refreshing active banks, and running \emph{ZQ} calibration when necessary.
-Memory accesses may be interleaved with refresh requests if they do not access the bank currently being refreshed.
-The initialization sequence timing and the frequency of refreshes and \emph{ZQ} recalibration are configured through a memory-mapped register file.
+In addition to datapath commands issued by the frontend, the command \gls{fsm} also handles \emph{management commands} issued by a \emph{manager} module inside the controller.
+The manager has three responsibilities: 1) it \emph{initializes} the {\rpcdram} device on startup, 2) it periodically \emph{refreshes} active banks, and 3) it performs \emph{ZQ calibration} when necessary.
+For these tasks, the manager uses configurable timing parameters, which can be set through a memory-mapped register file.

-The generated {\rpcdram} commands are passed to the \emph{timing \gls{fsm}}, which performs two tasks.
-It \emph{times commands}, ensuring that their transmission adheres to protocol constraints like their cycle alignment and the minimum delay between them.
-It also \emph{times the interface}, which includes controlling the chip select signals, the output strobe gating, and the multiplexing of \emph{DB} pins between data, mask, and commands.
+The command FSM passes its generated {\rpcdram} commands to the \emph{timing \gls{fsm}}, which performs two tasks: 1) it \emph{times commands}, ensuring that they adhere to protocol constraints like cycle alignment and minimum delays, and 2) it \emph{times the physical interface}, which includes controlling the chip select signals, gating the output strobe, and multiplexing data, mask, and commands onto the \emph{DB}.